 College is expensive.
 As the semester progresses, many students will start to run low on funds.
 What are they to do?
 Well, they could apply for every scholarship they see and hope to win a bunch of money or they could get a job flipping burgers for minimum wage at a local fast food restaurant.

 But, by being entrepreneurial and looking for unconventional ways to make money, college students can potentially get relevant work experience, set their own schedules and make more money than they would from a regular part-time job.
 These funds could come in handy, too, when it comes time to pay back student loans.
-(You can monitor how student loan payments are affecting your credit by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can monitor how student loan payments are affecting your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 In the meantime, here are just a few things broke college students can do to make some extra cash.